 Depreciation and amortization 10 10

-Equity losses of New Power Holdings, Inc. (18) (15)
+Equity losses and impairment of New Power

+Holdings, Inc. (76) (15)

 Other, net 1 38

-IBIT before item impacting comparability 71 27

-Item impacting comparability:

-Loss on investment in New Power Holdings,

-Inc. (58) -

 IBIT $ 13 $ 27

-Revenues decreased $33 million in the third quarter of 2001 compared to the third quarter of 2000 primarily as a result of lower retail gas sales partially offset by an increase in long-term energy contracts and the monetization of interests in a merchant asset for a gain of $21 million.
-Gross margin increased $109 million in the third quarter of 2001 compared to the third quarter of 2000 due to long-term energy contracts originated in 2001 and gains associated with the ServiceCo interest monetization.
-Operating expenses increased $27 million primarily as a result of risk management support service expenses in 2001 and higher IT-related expenditures.
+Revenues decreased $34 million in the third quarter of 2001 compared to the third quarter of 2000 primarily as a result of lower retail gas sales partially offset by an increase in long-term energy contracts originated in 2001 and the monetization of interests in a merchant asset for a gain of $21 million.
+Gross margin increased $111 million in the third quarter of 2001 compared to the third quarter of 2000 due to long-term energy contracts originated in 2001 and the gain associated with the monetization of a merchant asset discussed above.
+Operating expenses increased $27 million primarily as a result of risk management support service expenses in 2001 and higher computer system-related expenditures.
 Equity losses for both periods reflect Retail Services’ portion of losses of New Power Holdings, Inc. (NPW), formerly The New Power Company.
+In the third quarter of 2001, Retail Services recorded a $58 million charge included in equity losses to reduce its carrying value in its investment in NPW.
 Other, net in the third quarter of 2000 consisted primarily of gains associated with Retail Services’ monetization of a portion of its interest in NPW.

-Item Impacting Comparability

-In the third quarter of 2001, Retail Services recorded a $58 million charge for the write-off of its remaining equity investment in NPW.

 Natural Gas Pipelines

 The following table summarizes total volumes transported for each of Enron’s interstate natural gas pipelines.